kemrec/AndroCom/README.md

 # AndroCom: A Real-World Android Applications’ Vulnerability Dataset to Assist with Automatically Detecting Vulnerabilities

-Dataset and the scripts can be found in this repository.
+Dataset and the scripts will be shared in this repository.